WilfredTA/trampoline-rs/README.md

 *Why port it to Rust?
 Because I was tired of NPM*

 ## Installation

+### Pre-requisites
+- Rust toolchain
+- Docker

+Note: You must have permission to manage docker.
+[This article can help](https://docs.docker.com/engine/install/linux-postinstall/) if you run into permissions errors when running docker.

-`cargo install --git https://github.com/wilfredTA/trampoline trampoline`
+`cargo install trampoline --git https://github.com/WilfredTA/trampoline-rs`

 Or, clone the project, then `cd trampoline-rs && cargo build && cargo install --path . `
 ## Usage